Synergy HomeCare: Real Reviews from Clients and Caregivers

 Areas of Concern

-That said, not every location runs like clockwork.
-Some people have flagged issues with how certain branches are overseen—from scheduling mix‑ups to promised visits that never materialize.
-Others have called out inconsistencies in what they’re billed for versus what actually arrives at their door.
+That said, not every site runs like clockwork.
+Some have flagged issues tied to oversight at certain offices, ranging from scheduling mix-ups to promised visits that never happen.
+Others have pointed out mismatches between charges and what arrives at a door.
 For example:

-“This Arlington location left a very negative impression.
-From the start, things felt off.
-Staff insisted workers had logged extra hours—claiming overtime rates applied—even though our records showed otherwise.
-When we questioned it, their response was frustrating.
-Instead of acknowledging the discrepancy, they said something like, ‘Owner is willing to meet you halfway at $50 an hour,’ as if doing us a favor.
-It came across as manipulative and misleading, seeming like an attempt to extract extra money without accountability.” — Reviewer from Arlington, VA
+“This Arlington location left a poor impression.
+From the start, things felt inconsistent.
+Staff claimed workers logged extra hours with overtime rates, even though our records showed otherwise.
+When we raised concerns, their response was frustrating—they offered $50 an hour as a compromise instead of addressing discrepancies directly.
+Approach felt misleading and suggested prioritizing extra charges over accountability.” — Reviewer from Arlington, VA

 Reviews like these show why it’s crucial to research each franchise individually.
 Before signing up or arranging any services, take time to understand how a specific location operates—speak with people who’ve used them, read authentic feedback, and avoid relying solely on overall reputation.
 Each branch can run differently, so thorough investigation upfront can prevent unexpected issues later.